 With some rowers you'll get a 'dead spot'.
 This is at the start or finish of the action where you'll feel no resistance and feel you're starting again when it kicks back in.
 Well with the Neptune you get none - no dead spots at all thanks to the triple-bladed 'fan' in the water tank.
 This means you feel an instant catch at the start of each cycle and feel a strong pull right through the stroke - a real plus.

-Another disappointment is that it can't measure your pulse rate - something that is quite important in our view for both optimal training and safety if you're of a certain age.
 Other machines in this price range do display pulse, if you pay a little more you'll also get race functions and PC compatible consoles to monitor your progress over time.
 Extras like these can help with motivation and keep you coming back for more.

 The Neptune is a great rower for the price and good value for money.
 With a better display/ console it could be a real winner - but then it would cost more.
 First Degree have made rapid progress in establishing themselves on the fitness equipment sector, specifically with their water resistance machines - or as they call them, a 'fluid rower'.
 Their commercial machines are something else - you can read us gushing about the Evolution E520 here.
 We'll be reviewing the next model up in this range soon (the Pacific) which we believe has more functions.